 Clustering disabled: no clustering will occur.

-Custom data clustering: clusters groupings will be determined by the custom float data values of input tyFlow particles.
+Custom float clustering: clusters groupings will be determined by the custom float data values of input tyFlow particles.
 The data values will be converted into integers and grouped accordingly.

 Channel: the custom float data channel from which cluster values will be retrieved.